+A residential kitchen renovation makes all the difference!
 This 1911 farmhouse kitchen overlooks breathtaking acres of mint fields and pastures.
 Several ill-conceived additions over the years created a disjointed layout that separated the kitchen from other family areas.

 Cooking and entertaining in this kitchen was difficult.
 Ready to make it more cohesive and functional, the homeowners hoped for a new kitchen that would:

 - be open and connected to their family room

 - maximize natural lighting and views